 Chesapeake is a risky play, but the combination of debt on the balance sheet and leverage from higher energy prices mean that with a couple of changes, CHK could soar.

-The valuation alone shows the risk in SPLK, which has pulled back from brief early-2014 highs above $100.
-But since that pullback, SPLK stock actually has been rather stable, as investors give the company time to grow into its valuation.
+The valuation alone shows the risk in SPLK.
+But SPLK stock actually has been rather stable in 2019, as investors give the company time to grow into its valuation.

 Meanwhile, Splunk continues to be a likely acquisition target, with Cisco (NASDAQ:CSCO) cited as a potential buyer in June and International Business Machines (NYSE:IBM) long thought to be a logical acquirer.

 Splunk is a classic growth stock in that it, too, is high-risk and high-reward.
 But it looks like one of the better growth stocks to buy in what might be an over-aggressive market at the moment.